unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 ## Next Work

-The next work is less about adding voices and more about preserving the contract through failure.
-Final-artifact repetition still needs to cover cold start, outage, restart, rollback, and client reconnection.
-Human listening review remains separate from objective WAV and protocol checks.
-The public provider contract still needs a clear local and remote boundary without shipping voices, credentials, or reference material.
+I am less interested in adding more voices right now than in preserving this contract when things fail.
+Final-artifact repetition still has to cover cold start, outage, restart, rollback, and client reconnection.
+Human listening review remains separate from objective WAV and protocol checks, and the public provider contract still needs a clear local and remote boundary that does not ship voices, credentials, or reference material.

 The proposed recovery policy also needs implementation and failure injection before it can move out of a diagram.
 It must preserve explicit stops, use bounded cadence, expose every attempt, distinguish discovery failure from a process crash, and stop when its retry budget is exhausted.